fractal-platform/fractal-cdt/docs/source/contract/token.rst

     typedef table<"stat"_n,stat> stats;

 Table account is responsible for recording the number of tokens held by each user.
-This contract can publish multiple tokens, therefore, the address of user and the symbol of token are combined, used as the primary key for account table.
+This contract can publish multiple tokens, therefore, the combination of user address and token symbol, serves as the primary key of the account table.

 .. code-block:: C